International Writing Competitions

 Two papers were also awarded a Special Mention:

-- “Enabling Big Data Despite GDPR Substantive Uncertainty: Compliance Programs and Article 25” by Filippo Raso from Harvard Law School.
+- Special Mention to “Enabling Big Data Despite GDPR Substantive Uncertainty: Compliance Programs and Article 25” by Filippo Raso from Harvard Law School.

-- “Platforms and States, Governance and Sovereignty” by Zi Xiang Tan from UC Berkeley School of Law.
+- Special Mention to “Platforms and States, Governance and Sovereignty” by Zi Xiang Tan from UC Berkeley School of Law.